 Sustainable practices are deeply entrenched in INDUS’ DNA and are firmly rooted in its corporate strategy.
 The company incorporated the assessment of target companies’ sustainability performance into its M&A due diligence process years ago.
 INDUS has drawn on the successful innovation development bank model and created a sustainability development bank.
-This sustainability development bank will support projects that further improve the sustainability performance of our portfolio companies.
-Our ISS rating enabled us to issue an ESG-linked promissory note for the first time in 2020.
+Since 2022, this sustainability development bank has been supporting projects that further improve the sustainability performance of the portfolio companies.
+Our ISS rating enabled us to issue an ESG-linked promissory note for the second time in 2022.
 The Board of Management compensation system was also expanded to conform to ARUG II sustainability components.

 Key figures at a glance

 Further key figures can be found in the nonfinancial report starting on page 19.

 INDUS was audited by renowned rating agencies.
 In the independent sustainability rating by Institutional Shareholder Services Inc., INDUS Holding AG achieved prime status in 2023 for the eighth time in a row In the international comparison group “Multi-Sector Holdings”, INDUS achieved the transparency level “Very High” and the overall rating “C+”.
 The assessment of “Corporate ESG Performance” is based on around 100 sustainability criteria from the areas of environment, social affairs and governance, which are specifically adapted to the starting position of the respective comparative industry.